Momentum-Safe/msafe-sui-app-store/README.md

 export const appHelpers = new MSafeApps([new CoreHelper(), <your app helper instance here>]);
 ```

-### Test your helper
+### Test your integration with our test framework `TestSuite`

-- before create pull request, you should test your helper with test suite
+- before create pull request, you should test your helper with test suite, add at least one test case before creating the PR.
 - here is an example for using test suite to test your helper

 ```typescript